Getting ready to take your driver’s test can be quite the milestone.

 - Following traffic signs

-They’re for folks who want to drive trucks or buses.
+Commercial tests?
+They’re a bit tougher since they’re intended for those looking to drive trucks or buses.

 - Pre-trip inspections